springernature/vpat/nature-content-discovery.md

 <td>
 Colour alone is not used to convey information in the pages of this product.
 <br><br>
 Links and icons may use colour to indicate hover or active states.
-These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques [G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183) and [C15](https://www.w3.org/WAI/WCAG21/Techniques/css/C15).
+These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques <a href="https://www.w3.org/WAI/WCAG21/Techniques/general/G183">G183</a> and <a href="https://www.w3.org/WAI/WCAG21/Techniques/css/C15">C15</a>.
 </td>
 </tr>
 <tr>